 Crowdsource answers to problems.

-Diana Caldwell shared that after you’ve had multiple conversations and made provisions to support them, it’s time to say, “We need you performing the way you did before X happened.
+Diana Caldwell shared that after you’ve had multiple conversations and made provisions to support the person, it’s time to say, “We need you performing the way you did before X happened.
 Our team needs you for X reasons.
 What do we need to do to get you back on track?”
 It allows the manager to be compassionate, open, and honest about the current situation in a way that supports the person dealing with something significant.
 It was a great piece of advice that I added to my tool box.

 Share what you learned on social media.

 If you learned something new during the conversation, share your wisdom on social media and tag the author, facilitator, person who shared with you, and @IamAStartupLady.
-We like sharing news and information that educates and uplifts our community.
+We love sharing news and information that educates and uplifts our community.

 If you didn’t read it - don’t judge it.